What is it?

 The provincial government contracts with SARCAN Recycling to deliver the beverage container recycling program.
 SARCAN, a division of the Saskatchewan Association for Rehabilitation Centers, operates 72 depots throughout the province.
 Since the program began in 1988, SARCAN has recycled over six billion containers.
 The program boasts return rates of more than 86 percent.
-Check out our database to find a drop-off location near you.
+Check out our Waste Reduction Hub to find a drop-off location near you.

 What happens after?

 The recycling process works a little differently depending on the type of material you’re recycling.

 Plastic bottles: Plastic bottles are made into plastic flake or plastic fluff.
 From this point, they’re recycled into products like polyester carpeting, and fiber fill in winter jackets or sleeping bags.
 A small fraction of recycled plastic can be included in new plastic bottles.

 Aseptic (e.g., Tetra Pak) containers: These are recycled through a process called hydra pulping.
 This process separates the layers of paper, plastic and aluminum.
 The different materials are then recycled separately and turned into new products.

 Aluminum cans: The cans are melted down and made into new aluminum cans.
 This process uses about 95 percent less energy than producing a can from new materials.

 Tin / steel cans: These products are melted down and made into products like rebar and car parts.